callum-hart/immutable-styles/README.md

 Immutable Styles does not allow child elements to inherit styles from parent elements.
 This means inheritable CSS properties can only be applied directly to a given element.
 Otherwise it wouldn't be possible for the compiler to detect a child element overriding an inherited style.

-The use of inheritable CSS properties are whitelisted to certain elements, for example `font-size` can be used by a `p` but not a `div`:
+The usage of inheritable CSS properties are whitelisted to certain elements, for example `font-size` can be used by a `p` but not a `div`:

 ```js
 createStyle(